cwo3990/swen-746-project/README.md

     ```
 *Note: Replace `your_github_token` with your actual GitHub token.
 If you do not set this variable, the script will use unauthenticated requests, which are subject to stricter rate limits.
 For instructions on how to create a GitHub token, see the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).*

-2. Run the script with the repository name as an argument:
+2. Run the script with the desired command and the target repository name as an argument.
+Use `--help` to see all options:
+    #### Fetch Commits
     - With uv:
     ```bash
     uv run python src/repo_miner.py fetch-commits --repo owner/repo --out output.csv